encse/secchallenge2023/web/a-jim-brown-and-an-ella-fitzgerald/solution/README.md

 username and a field that we can use to store any secret "which is perfectly safe" for ourselves.
 There is a password management page, a money transfer page and a logout option.

-We can find Terry Benedict's user id by simply transfering $1 to each account starting from 1.
+The goal is to steal Terry Benedict's account.
+First his user id can be found by simply transfering $1 to each account starting from 1.
 Soon after we reach user id 12 and get this message:

 <img width="488" alt="image" src="https://user-images.githubusercontent.com/6275775/230441813-e1a856fb-3437-4163-a88c-6c587c3fc014.png">